-Some records are digitized, but not linked to the database entry:
+Some records are digitized, but they are not linked to the database entry.

 There are also many files relating to medals that do not include a name of an individual in the title of the file.
 Try searching with keywords, e.g. RG24 Distinguished Conduct Medal.
 Some files contain only general correspondence or administrative records; others may include lists of names or correspondence from or about an individual.

 The records of the Department of the Secretary of State of Canada (Record Group 6) includes the Honours and Awards series (volumes 359 to 388).
 See

 Finding Aid 6-10PDF 9.32 MB for a list of the volume titles and dates.

 access the records.

 Military Heritage pages for information about other military records.

 South African War, 1899-1902 – Service Files, Medals and Land Applications